XamarinUniversity/build2018-labs/lab1/README.md

 ```

-6. The `CreatedDate` will display an obnoxiously long date format by default since it's a `DateTime` object.
-One cool trick you can use in data binding is to provide a format string that's used when the object's `ToString()` is called.
+6. The `CreatedDate` will display an (obnoxiously) long date format by default since it's a `DateTime` object.
+One cool trick you can use in Xamarin.Forms data binding is to provide a format string that's used when the object's `ToString()` is called.
 This is done through the `StringFormat` property on the binding.
 Use `'{0:g}'` for the `CreatedDate` so we get a "General" date/time string as shown below.

 ```xml
 <Label Text="{Binding CreatedDate, StringFormat='Created: {0:g}'}" TextColor="Gray" HorizontalTextAlignment="End" />
 ```

 7. Finally, let's supply the data to the page.
-We do this by setting the `BindingContext` property - this provides the _default_ binding source for any binding declared for that page.
+Set the `BindingContext` property to provide the _default_ binding source for any binding declared for the page.
 Open the **NoteEntryEditPage.xaml.cs** code behind file and locate the constructor.

 8. Assign the passed `NoteEntry` to the built-in `BindingContext` property.